 Every time I post an “ugly” picture, I feel sad and torn.
 Sometimes I feel like I’m going to be sick.
 It’s hard every single time because it’s true, Mom probably wouldn’t want to be remembered like that.
 And I don’t want to remember seeing her that way, the way she is in the ugly pictures and videos.
 I don’t want to remember not being able to do anything to make it better.
 To bear witness to what happened to her every day was excruciatingly painful.
 Each time I post a picture or a video or a conversation, I feel that pain.
 Lots of times I weep.

-Mom probably wouldn’t want to be remembered like that.
+Yes it’s true, Mom probably wouldn’t want to be remembered like that.
 Nor would she have wanted to live the way she was forced to live for the last four years of her life.
 She hated taking drugs.
 She loved to be on the move.
-It was cruel and inhuman to chemically and physically restrain her.
+It was cruel and inhumane to chemically and physically restrain her.
 She didn’t deserve the treatment she got, and neither do hundreds of thousands of others who endure the same and worse.

 It’s important that the public be made aware of what occurs much more frequently than people think in hospital wards, long-term care facilities, and behind the locked doors of memory care units.
 I want everyone to see the reality of what happened to my mother, difficult though it is for me to share it.
 Because this should not happen to vulnerable elderly people.
 It’s just plain wrong.